luntergroup/octopus/README.md

 Octopus is a mapping-based variant caller that implements several calling models within a unified haplotype-aware framework.
 Octopus takes inspiration from particle filtering by constructing a tree of haplotypes and dynamically pruning and extending the tree based on haplotype posterior probabilities in a sequential manner.
 This allows octopus to implicitly consider all possible haplotypes at a given loci in reasonable time.

-There are currently three calling models implemented:
+There are currently four calling models implemented:

 - An individual model for calling **germline variants** in a single healthy individual.
 - A tumour model for calling germline variants and **somatic mutations** in one or more tumour samples from a single individual.
 - A trio model for calling germline variants and **_de novo_** mutations in a parent-offspring trio.
+- A polyclone model for calling variants in samples with an unknown mixture of haploid clones, such a bacteria or viral samples.

 Octopus is currently able to call SNVs, small-medium sized indels, small complex rearrangements, and micro-inversions.